"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 Commercial Segment to Dominate the Market Owing to Increasing Maritime Trade

-Based on shipyard type, the market is segmented into commercial and military.
 The commercial segment is predicted to be the largest segment in 2020 and is expected to be the fastest-growing segment throughout the forecast period.
-The growth is attributed to the rise in seaborne trade across the globe.
+The growth is attributed to the rise in seaborne trade worldwide.
 As stated by the United Nations Conference on Trade and Development (UNCTAD), around 80% of the global trade by volume is carried out by sea, which increases ship procurement, thus increasing the demand for digitalizing shipyards to speed up the manufacturing process.

 The military segment is expected to grow significantly during the forecast period due to rising government investment in developing and implementing digital twins in defense technologies.
+Military shipyards differ fundamentally in their Digital shipyard requirements.
+Program durations are longer, vessels are more complex, and compliance requirements are significantly higher.
+Digital shipyard investments are, therefore, more capital-intensive but generate higher contract values.

 To know how our report can help streamline your business, Speak to Analyst